Suthi Veerabhadra Rao

-Sutti Veerabhadra Rao or Mamidipalli Veerabhadra Rao was a very popular south Indian film actor who played comedians and character artists, as well as a renowned radio and theater artist.
+Mamidipalli Veerabhadra Rao (1947–1988), commonly known as Suthi Veerabhadra Rao, was an Indian actor known for his comic and character roles in Telugu cinema.
+He was also a radio and theatre artist.

 Early life

 Veerabhadra Rao was the only son, and had two younger sisters.
 He hailed from the East Godavari District (born at Ayanapuram) of Andhra Pradesh, and moved to Vijayawada due to his father's job.
 He did his schooling in 'AKTP school' and graduated from Andhra University, through 'SRR College', Vijayawada.

 Career

 Suthi Veerabhadra Rao was one half of the famous "Sutti Janta", the other being Velu.
 He was a popular Radio and Theater Artist from 1970–1980.
 He entered the film industry in 1981, and became popular with Naalugu Sthambaalata in 1982.
 Until his untimely death due to heart attack, at the age of 41, he acted in 200+ films.

 Radio and theatre career

 Veerabhadra Rao was interested in acting right from his childhood, he used to act in stage plays at school level.
 During his graduation days at SRR College, Vijayawada, he teamed with Jandhyala who was his classmate, and together, they participated in many competitions at university level.
 This team went on to become one of the hit teams in film industry with respect to comedy.

 After Graduation, with love for theatre, he went on to become an employee of All India Radio (AIR), Vijayawada.
 While working there, he had staged many plays in Thummalapalli Kalakshetram, and Veledandla Hanumantharaya Grandhalayam, Vijayawada.
 He also participated in many plays that were broadcast from AIR.
 During his tenure with AIR, VJA, he worked with stalwarts of Telugu Theater and literature, like CSR Anajaneyulu, Vinnakota Ramanna Panthulu, Nanduri Subba Rao, C Rama Mohan Rao, Usha Sri, Vinnakota Vijayaram, Indrakanti Sreekanth Sarma, P Pandurangarao (Panduringa), Peri Kameswara Rao, Koka Sanjeeva Rao, A B Anand etc. Sri Balatranpu RajaniKantha Rao (Rajani) is instrumental for his entry into AIR.
 Sri Rajani would select his staff only if they could pronounce all the 56 letters of Telugu language, in a clear tone, with correct pronunciation and enunciation.
 His most popular stage play was Krishna Paksham presented at Konteru Nataka Parishath.